 Age of Home

 Insurance premiums are calculated using complex actuarial models.
-One major factors these models use is the age of the home.
+One factor all models use is the age of the home.
 Older homes have more frequent and more expensive insurance losses

 Proximity to Fire Hydrants and Fire Dept Response Time

-Fire is the most costly insurance loss, therefore the home proximity to a fire hydrant and the local fire department response time is a major factor in price of the home insurance policy.
+Fire is the costliest insurance loss, therefore the home proximity to a fire hydrant and the local fire department response time is a major factor in price of the home insurance policy.

 Construction Type and Materials